Postgres Write-Ahead Log Usage

 Reduce WAL Generation

 WAL generation can be reduced by limiting the rate of writes to Heroku Postgres.
-Some strategies are listed below.
+Some strategies are listed in this section.
 Which strategies are used are dependent on the specific workload, so Heroku is unable to provide detailed instructions for all strategies.

 TRUNCATE to remove partitions.